w3c/Mobile-Checker/README.md

 recent version of Node installed.

 ## Running
-It's pretty simple to run the Mobile Checker.
+It's pretty simple to run the Mobile Checker;

 in your terminal, run:

     node app.js

 Then, connect on the localhost:3000 port.